carnesen-archive/bitcoin-config/readme.md

 [See the full list here in the source code](https://github.com/carnesen/bitcoin-config/blob/master/src/options.ts).

 ### BitcoinConfig
-A TypeScript type derived from BITCOIN_CONFIG_OPTIONS.
-The type's keys are the option names (e.g. `rpcuser`) and the values are TypeScript analog of the option's typeName:
+A TypeScript type derived from `BITCOIN_CONFIG_OPTIONS`.
+The type's keys are the option names (e.g. `rpcuser`) and the values are TypeScript analogs of the typeNames, e.g.:

 ```ts
 type BitcoinConfig = {